Act on National Flag and Anthem: International

-Beyond Japan, the passage of the law was met with mixed reactions.
-In Mainland China and South Korea, the 1999 formal adoption of the Hinomaru and Kimigayo, along with debates about the status of the Yasukuni Shrine, U.S.–Japan military cooperation, and the creation of a missile defense, was met with the notion that Japan was moving toward the right of the political spectrum.
-Both nations had been occupied by the Empire of Japan, and feared that the rightward shift would revive re-militarization in Japan.

-However, the spokesperson for the Mainland Chinese Ministry of Foreign Affairs stated that the bill was an issue for the Japanese to resolve on their own to move their country toward a peaceful future.
+However, the spokesperson for the mainland Chinese Ministry of Foreign Affairs stated that the bill was an issue for the Japanese to resolve on their own to move their country toward a peaceful future.
 In Singapore, older generations still harbored ill feelings toward the symbols.
 The Philippine government believed that Japan was not going to revert to militarism and that the goal of the law was to formally establish two national symbols, which every state has a right to do.